 Perhaps the most attractive part of a regular job is the steady income and the benefits — i.e., insurances, vacation days, 401k (and/or pension), tuition reimbursement, professional training, etc. You do not have to give up any of these as a part-time entrepreneur.

 Since you are not solely dependent on your business income.
 You can afford to make a few mistakes without worrying about your cash flow too much.
-You could try different things, or pushing your ideas to the limit, knowing that your regular income will be there in case things don’t work out according to plan.
+You could try different things, or push your ideas to the limit, knowing that your regular income will be there in case things don’t work out according to plan.

 Again, having a steady income from your job allows you to go as fast or as slowly as you want.
 You do not have the pressure of “I’ve got to make it” on your shoulders.